-- 1) Close the feed water tapping valve.
+- Close the feedwater tapping valve.
+Unplug the transformer.
 Lift up on the faucet handle to drain the tank.
 Wait five (5) minutes for the purification assembly to completely depressurize. - 2) Make sure that there is some slack in the red SFC tubing connected to the fitting at the bottom of the RO membrane cartridge.
 Twist the cartridge 1/4 turn clockwise so that the tubing connection is accessible.
-(See Fig. 8) - Remove the red SFC tubing by depressing the small gray collet and pulling the tubing away from the fitting.
+(See Fig. 8) - 3) Remove the red SFC tubing by depressing the small gray collet and pulling the tubing away from the fitting.